swiftlang/swift-java/USER_GUIDE.md

 | `java.lang.Throwable` | `Throwable`    | `JavaKit`        |
 | `java.net.URL`        | `URL`          | `JavaKitNetwork` |

-The `Java2Swift` tool can translate any other Java classes into Swift projections.
-The easiest way to use `Java2Swift` is with the SwiftPM plugin described above.
+The `swift-java` tool can translate any other Java classes into Swift projections.
+The easiest way to use `swift-java` is with the SwiftPM plugin described above.
 More information about using this tool directly are provided later in this document

 #### Improve parameter names of imported Java methods
 When building Java libraries you can pass the `-parameters` option to javac